-An innovative and exciting opportunity for our students to volunteer at the Legal Advice Clinic offering advice and assistance to members of the public on a drop in basis.
-Students receive specialist training, supervised sessions in undertaking research and give legal advice on live issues such as social welfare law as well as Employment Law.
+This free drop-in service is open to the public and staffed by our law students, supervised by practising solicitors.
+Students receive specialist training, supervised sessions in undertaking research and give legal advice on live issues such as Social Welfare Law as well as Employment Law.

 The London Borough of Southwark

-Our Law department has set up a placement programme in conjunction with Southwark Council which has proved to be a huge success.
-Students who complete a placement during the course of the academic year enter a competition at the end of the year for a full two week placement during the summer holidays, student feedback has been positive with many communicating their interest in the public sector having completed their work placement.
+We’ve set up a placement programme in conjunction with Southwark Council.
+Complete a placement during the academic year and enter a competition at the end of the year for a full two week placement during the summer holidays.

 South London Law Centres

-Southwark Law Centre, Blackfriars, Cambridge House and the Afro Asian Advisory Service are working together to provide work placements for our students to gain an insight into the workings of a law centre and the public advice sector.
-Students gain an insight into areas such as Employment Law, Housing law and Immigration law.
+Southwark Law Centre, Blackfriars, Cambridge House and the Afro Asian Advisory Service provide work placements so you can gain an insight into the workings of a law centre and the public advice sector in areas such as Employment Law, Housing Law and Immigration law.